Steve Franks: Career

 He devised the story for the 1999 comedy Big Daddy and wrote the screenplay with Tim Herlihy and Adam Sandler.
 It went on to be the seventh highest-grossing film of 1999, and was Sandler's highest-grosser domestically until Hotel Transylvania 2 (2015).

 Franks created Psych, about a young crime consultant for the Santa Barbara Police Department whose "heightened observational skills" and impressive eidetic memory allow him to convince people that he solves cases with psychic abilities.
 Psych debuted on Friday, July 7, 2006.
 He also created the band The Friendly Indians, which recorded the show's theme song.
 He wrote several episodes of the series, and also directed many.
 Franks co-wrote and directed Psych: The Movie, a two-hour USA Network TV movie, which aired on December 7, 2017.
 On February 14, 2019, it was announced Psych: The Movie 2 was greenlit and all the main cast would return for the TV movie.
+It would be released as Psych 2: Lassie Come Home on July 15, 2020, on Peacock.
 Psych 3: This Is Gus was released on Peacock November 18, 2021.

+In 2014, it was announced Franks was to write and executive produce a pilot for Fox in collaboration with Weezer's lead singer Rivers Cuomo and former Psych writer Chris Henze called DeTour, a comedy inspired by the life of Cuomo.
+The show was not picked up.

 Franks was an executive producer and the showrunner on the CBS series Rush Hour, which was cancelled in May 2016.